anniebarnett/Grain-Boundary-SIADeposition/README.md

 ## 📊 Data and Examples
 `example_dump_files/`:
 Contains sample output files from the LAMMPS simulations in 3 different stoichiometries.
-Each stoichiometry folder (Nickel/Ni95Cr5/CoCrNi) contains the first and last dump files from a 20 ns simulation.
+Each stoichiometry folder `Nickel` `Ni95Cr5` `CoCrNi` contains the first and last dump files from a 20 ns simulation.
 The intermediate files have not been uploaded due to size limitations.
 For the intermediate files, please contact the maintainer.

 `potential_files/`:
 Includes the EAM potential files required for running the simulations in the CoCrNi system.
 Information about the potential can be found at: Q.-J. Li, H. Sheng, and E. Ma, ‘Strengthening in multi-principal element alloys with local-chemical-order roughened dislocation pathways’, Nat Commun, vol. 10, no. 1, p.
 3563, Aug.
 2019, doi: 10.1038/s41467-019-11464-7.